See our frequently asked questions for nursery businesses regarding the coronavirus / COVID-19 outbreak.

 Our legal helpline says:

-If you are unable to offer homeworking then it would be worth considering allowing employees to take time off as holiday or unpaid leave.
+If you are unable to offer homeworking then it would be worth considering staff taking time off as holiday or unpaid leave.

 In normal circumstances you would be able to take disciplinary action when an employee refuses to attend work.
 As these are unprecedented circumstances we would consider exercising caution and seeking specific advice before considering disciplinary action in these circumstances.